hashgraph/hedera-forking/@hardhat-forking-plugin/README.md

 **Note:** Currently, only **fungible tokens** are supported.

 ## Publishing

-In order to publish updated version of the plugin run:
+In order to publish updated version of the plugin run

 ```bash
 npm publish
 ```

 and follow prompted instructions.
-Privilege to add projects to the @hashgraph namespace are required.
+Privilege to add projects to the `@hashgraph` namespace are required.